Knowledge base

 - Delete the email

-This guide explains how to add or modify one or more SPF records in the DNS zone (of a domain name) managed on the Manager Infomaniak.
+This guide explains how to add or modify one or more SPF type records in the DNS zone (of a domain name) managed on the Manager Infomaniak.

 Preamble

-Understanding SPF records
+Understanding SPF type records

-The SPF (Sender Policy Framework) record type is a standard for verifying the domain name of the sender of an email and aims to reduce spam.
+The SPF (Sender Policy Framework) record type is a standard for verifying the domain name of the sender of an email and aims to reduce SPAM.

-If the SPF fails for an email, this means that it was not sent from an authorized server/ IP address by the administrator of the sending domain.
+If the SPF fails for an email, this means that it was not sent from an authorized server/IP address by the administrator of the sending domain.

 The email is then considered as spam.

-Moreover, Infomaniak automatically installs this type of record when creating a Mail Service on your domain (strict SPF):
+Moreover, Infomaniak installs this type of record automatically when creating a Mail Service on your domain (strict SPF):

 v=spf1 include:spf.infomaniak.ch -all